neurodata/brainlit/brainlit/napari_viterbrain/README.rst

 * Build a ViterBrain object according to an image and some voxel-wise predictions. loading.py can be used for this with sample data found in experiments/ViterBrain/data/sample.zip.

+* Make sure you are using Python3.9 to run loading.py

 * Open the ViterBrain object in napari.

 * Launch the ViterBrain plugin widget.